 Branding and Website Design

-Tori Hopgood is a recent graduate of Ryerson University’s Fashion Communication program where she developed and grew her interests in photography, graphic design and typography.
-She is currently the Research Assistant at Ryerson’s Fashion Research Collection where she is responsible for photographing over 450 objects ranging from 19th-century bodices to Eaton’s pumps, with her images being posted on the online catalogue and social media.
+Tori Hopgood is a graduate of Toronto Metropolitan University’s Fashion Communication program where she developed and grew her interests in art direction, graphic design and typography.
+She was a Research Assistant at TMU’s Fashion Research Collection where she was responsible for photographing over 450 objects ranging from 19th-century bodices to Eaton’s pumps, with her images being posted on the online catalogue and social media.
 Her duties also include assisting in the day-to-day upkeep of the Collection, including inventory and cataloging, and the redesign of their website.
-Tori also recently began working as a graphic designer and art director at the clothing brand American Tall where she leads campaign photoshoots and marketing materials.
+Tori is currently working as a graphic designer and art director at the clothing brand American Tall where she leads campaign photoshoots and design marketing materials.

 Tori is responsible for the branding and website design for the Fabric of Crime.

 In her role as conference organizer, Eve looks forward to liaising with Ryerson, the Bata Shoe Museum, and the Costume Society of America, to develop a dynamic and thought-provoking symposium.
-She will also tour conference goers through Ryerson University’s Fashion Research Collection and encourage discussions around the topic of fashion and crime.
+She will also tour conference goers through Toronto Metropolitan’s Fashion Research Collection and encourage discussions around the topic of fashion and crime.